mrpdaemon/gentoo-overlay/README.md

 * Turkish language dictionary support for aspell/hunspell
 * GTK+ WoL (Wake on LAN) client gwakeonlan
 * fontconfig-infinality with bohoomil's configuration from Arch
+* Latest version of the Pidgin SIPE plugin

 ## Installing